groff_out(5) — Linux manual page

 Draw a solid ellipse in the current fill color with a

-horizontal diameter of h and a vertical diameter of v
+horizontal diameter of h and a vertical diameter of v (both

-of the ellipse.
-This command is a groff extension.
+ellipse.
+This command is a GNU extension.

 De h v⟨line-break⟩